GRAM-NEGATIVE BACILLI

 Distinguish between bacteria belonging in the Family Enterobacteriaceae from non-Enterobacteriaceae

-Perform and interpret the oxidase test, KIA agar, indole test, urease test, and motility agar
+Perform and interpret the oxidase test, KIA test, indole test, urease test, nitrate test, MRVP test, citrate test, and motility test

 Identify a member of the Enterobacteriaceae by results of these tests